paulrentschler/sleicTheme/README.txt

 Description

-    HuckTheme is a product that adds a new style to a Plone 3.x site.
+    sleicTheme is a product that adds a new style to a Plone 3.x site.

-    HuckTheme is based on DIYPloneStyle 3.0, a skeleton product ready for building new graphical designs for Plone.
+    sleicTheme is based on the HuckStyle product.

 Installation

-    On the file system: place HuckTheme in the Products directory of your Zope instance and restart the server.
+    On the file system: place sleicTheme in the Products directory of your Zope instance and restart the server.

     In the Plone Web Interface: as portal manager, go to 'Portal > Site Setup
     > Add-on Products'.
-    Select 'HuckTheme' and click the *Install* button.
+    Select 'sleicTheme' and click the *Install* button.

     Uninstall -- Can be done from the same page.

 Selecting a skin

-    Depending on the values given in the skins tool profile (see profiles/default/skins.xml), the HuckTheme skin will be selected (or not) as default one while installing the product.
+    Depending on the values given in the skins tool profile (see profiles/default/skins.xml), the sleicTheme skin will be selected (or not) as default one while installing the product.
 If you need to switch from a default skin to another, go to the 'Site Setup' page, and choose 'Themes' (as portal manager).